-Daily Lessons: (25 points) Every day that a new chapter is scheduled to be discussed in class, one person in your assigned group is responsible for facilitating a discussion.
-When facilitating, please distribute a brief agenda (paper or electronic is fine), including questions about the content, activities or exercises and examples from your own experience.

-Each group is responsible for maintaining its own master schedule of facilitators.

-You will be penalized for missing your scheduled day, for any reason.
+Daily Lessons: (25 points) Every day that a new chapter is scheduled to be discussed in class, one person in your assigned group is responsible for creating an agenda and facilitating a discussion.
+Your agenda can be electronic or paper and should include questions about the content, activities or exercises and examples from your own experience, Each group is responsible for maintaining its own schedule of facilitators.
+You will be penalized for missing your scheduled day.